maximiano86/eks-with-karpenter/README.md

 - **NodePool:** To configure dynamic provisioning of ARM64 spot instances using the defined EC2NodeClass, with constraints on architecture, capacity type, instance category, and generation.
 - **Test Pod:** To validate ARM64 provisioning by scheduling a simple container on a Karpenter-managed node.
 - **Helm Release (ALB Controller):** To deploy the AWS Load Balancer Controller into the EKS cluster using Helm.

-## Known Issues
-1. Due to limitations in the Terraform Helm provider, OCI charts cannot be installed directly via `helm_release`.
-As a workaround, the chart must be manually downloaded before applying the module.

 ## Prerequisites
 - AWS CLI